-Research integrity is another name for ‘good research practice’.
+Research integrity refers to all of the factors that underpin good research practice and promote trust and confidence in the research process.
+Research integrity covers all disciplines of research and all sectors where research is carried out.
 It’s the conduct of research in ways that promote trust and confidence in all aspects of the research process.
 It helps ensure that research is high-quality, ethical and of benefit to society.

 Research integrity is an umbrella term, that enables best practices within the whole lifecycle of research, from the initial idea and design of the project, through the conduct of the research and its dissemination.
 It applies to all disciplines of research wherever it’s carried out – in universities, the private sector, the NHS, Government, charities and more.
 While the precise nature of ‘good research practice’ may vary somewhat depending on discipline or sector, the underlying themes remain the same.